viswa2/DevOps/aws-fundamentals/README.md

 ## AWS OpsWorks ##
 AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
 AWS OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed and managed across your Amazon EC2 instances or on-premises compute environments.

+## Amazon Macie ##
+Amazon Macie is a fully managed `data security and data privacy service that uses Machine Learning` and pattern matching to discover and `protect your sensitive data in AWS`.

-## AWS Config ##
+## AWS Artifact ##
-AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
-AWS Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations
+AWS Artifact is your go-to, central resource for compliance-related information that matters to you.
+It provides on-demand access to AWS’ security and compliance reports and selects online agreements.